fbpx

 Once you understand systemic inflammation, you can reduce all manner of childhood illnesses, including ear infections.

 To understand systemic inflammation, this analogy might help.
 Think of the cup as the body, and the water as inflammation in the body.
 You’ll see that the level of inflammation is triggered from five main sources—food, environmental allergies, environmental toxins, infectious diseases and stress.
-To lower one’s stress levels, games like 해외배팅사이트 may be of great help.

 The glass on the right illustrates that our bodies have a baseline level of inflammation.
 Notice that the glass to the left is filled to the brim with systemic inflammation.